40843245/markdown-tutorial/full guide.md

 Let's look at images the size is **NOT** changed and its syntax first, then, look at images that the width or height is specified, and its syntax, through following exmaple.

+> [!IMPORTANT]
+> > They have same effect at Github.
+However, they may have different effect in different platforms.

 + Example 1: The size is **NOT** changed.

 ```